gradle/native-samples/README.md

 ## Swift package manager conventions (swift-package-manager)

-This build shows how to configure Gradle to use the typical layout for a Swift package manager package.
+This build shows how to configure Gradle to use the typical layout for a Swift Package Manager package.
 It contains an executable and a single library.
-The source files for the executable and libraries are all in a single `Sources` directory.
+The source files for the executable and libraries are all under a single `Sources` directory.

+This sample also includes a Swift Package Manager build file, so the same source can be built using Swift Package Manager

 ```
 > cd swift-package-manager